dstackai/dstack/docs/index.md

 dstack allows you to train models and deploy AI apps in your cloud account.

-Sign up for dstack, add your cloud credentials  (e.g. AWS, GCP, and Azure), and run workflows from the CLI. dstack will provision infrastructure on-demand and will help manage your data.
+Sign up for dstack, add your cloud credentials, and run workflows from the CLI. dstack will provision infrastructure on-demand and will help manage your data.

 [//]: # (TODO: Add links to the cards below)